sreenivasanac/constella/agentic_development_docs/project_design_plan/v1_implementation_prompt.md

 - Core requirements live in `@agentic_development_docs/project_design_plan/0_constella_design_plan.md`.
 Stay strictly within the v0.1 scope; do **not** begin work on v0.2+ features.
 - Follow project guardrails in `@agentic_development_docs/general_rules.md`.
 - Adhere to style expectations in `@agentic_development_docs/coding_rules.md`.
+- The initial plan of this project is given here agentic_development_docs/project_design_plan/initial_plan.md for an idea of the motivation.
 - For inspiration of the earlier implementation, you can read and go through this, but this is older version, don't copy verbatim, also the APIs could have changed:
     - clustering implementation is present in old_code/clustering_manager.py and old_code/clustering_manager2.py
     - Clustering plot as UMAP image is old_code/umap.png